LBS2025/lbs2025/source/pages/gallery.rst

 Photo Gallery
 =============

 Below you can find the photo gallery from the LBS2025 conference in Espoo, Finland.
-You can click the photos to open them in full screen.
+You can click the photos to open them in full screen gallery mode.
 All the photos are published with the permission of the participants.

 Day 1: 7th May 2025